rlemon/liveshadowjs/README.md

  - Flat Shadows and Drop Shadows
  - Static Shadows (no mousemove listener)
  - MouseMove Container (so you can specify something other than window)
- - automatic colour detection of the parent element
- - hex colour input
  - remove shadow option
  - wiki
  - homepage